LeonRawlins/LeonRawlins/README.md

 Recent working knowledge circles modern web dev technologies, BIM, blockchain and the emerging "smart buildings industry" which incorporates: **semantic tagging**, **telemetry** (analytics/synthetics) and **cloud native computing** solutions.

-I am particularly interested in how **immersive media** and **real-time location servcies** can be deployed within the built environment to enhance the occupant experience.
+I am particularly interested in how **immersive media** and **real-time location services** can be deployed within the built environment to enhance the occupant experience.

 ---